Meet the Team

 Isabelle Kirkham (She/Her)

-Isabelle is going on Maternity Leave from April 2024.
-Paul Nelson will be stepping into her role to provide cover for the next 10 months.
+Isabelle is on Maternity Leave from April 2024 – February 2025.
+Paul Nelson will be stepping into her role to provide cover during this time.

 Isabelle is a 27 year old passionate Care Experienced Activist/Campaigner, Graduate of Royal Central School of Speech and Drama with a First Class Honours Degree in Drama, Applied Theatre and Education, National Diversity Awards 2022 Shortlisted Nominee for the Positive Role Model Award: Age, Co-Founder of Reclaim Care Collective, LGBTQ+ and most importantly a big sister.